 We’ve written about Colada Shop before, in our articles for best hot chocolate and best frozen chocolates in DC.
 “Come curious and leave Cuban” is their motto, and the entire experience is wonderful.
 Located at 1405 T Street NW, and one of the most Insta-worthy spots on this list, you’ll find yourself photographing the bright teal exterior as well as the murals on the interior of the establishment.
 Order the guava pastelito and one of their Cuban coffees, made with condensed milk.
 Very sweet but oh-so-delicious!
 With Latin music playing the entire day, sweet guava on your taste-buds, and a sunshine-filled roof, going to this coffee shop is truly a mini vacation!
 Just writing about Colada Shop inspires us.
 Outdoor seating = check (patio and roof).
 Viva la vida!

 Dolcezza Gelato and Coffee

 Hankering for a gelato?
 Look no further than Dolcezza Gelato and Coffee.
-We love that this location (1704 Connecticut Ave NW) re-opened during the pandemic (what a success story), and serves Sey Coffee Roasters from NYC (espresso and drip).
-You’ll enjoy the cute interior and incredible gelato flavors.
+We love that this location (1704 Connecticut Ave NW) re-opened during the pandemic (what a success story), and newly serves Cafe Unido coffee from Panama (espresso and drip).
+(Yes, you’ll also find Cafe Unido at La Cosecha Latin Market in NE, DC!)
+In Dolcezza, you’ll enjoy the cute interior and incredible gelato flavors.
 While the coffee is great, don’t visit this spot without trying their gelato; it’s out of this world.
 Outdoor seating = check (sort of; one small bench, but the Circle isn’t too far away, as well as small parks).

 Emissary x Pergamino